Heavy engagement with 20 Div in the Kabaw Valley.

 Lt Gen Scoones, Commander of 4 Corps in Imphal, gives the order to withdraw.
 (Imphal was really his battle)

 Scoones decision to withdraw in accordance with Slim’s previously published concept of operations, is widely debated.
 Some said he gave the order too late.
 Well after the war, when Slim and Scoones debated this, they both agreed they had left it a bit late.
 Scoones however took the responsibility from Slim who rather strangely had claimed it was his error.
-I think Scoones felt a bit patronised.
+I think post war Scoones felt a bit patronised by Slim.

 The more controversial delay was at Divisional level.
 Cowan in 17 Div took 18 hours to pass on the order to withdraw although in his book, Slim defended Cowan.
-I have not time tracked all the original documents but such a major reorientation of a division from advance to withdraw could well have taken that amount of time, especially as they were not well prepared.
+I have not time -racked all the original documents but such a major reorientation of a division from advance to withdraw could well have taken that amount of time, especially as they were not well prepared.

 However, Gracey in 20 Div flatly refused to come back to Imphal.
 I found documents in Japan showing just how close 20 Div came to being cut off as well.
 The 17 Div delay I can understand.
 20 Div was an avoidable muddle.
 Slim probably should have banged heads together.

-Now to the Kukis who are the local tribe in the southern area of Imphal.
+The Kukis are the local tribe in the southern area of Imphal.
 Kohima is mostly Naga.
 I went the very remote Kuki village of Mombi to assess the only route that connected each of the 33 Japanese Div axis, the so called Mombi track.
 Not many history folk make it there probably because there was no fighting there.

 Long story follows but the question is ‘Did the labour taken from India in WW1 get paid properly and if they were killed did they get pensions?’
 I suspect not.